-Home MenuLearn More & Get Involved
+Learn More & Get Involved

-We All Live in a Watershed!
+We all live in a Watershed!

 A watershed, or river basin, is an area of land that drains into a common stream or waterway.
 Cary lies within two river basins, the Neuse and Cape Fear River basins.
 What we do in our watersheds can affect the quality of our water.
 Learn about the river basin you live in and take action to help prevent stormwater pollution and protect our water quality.